On path to forecast landslide, Britain's May must win over pro-EU voters

 "They're targeting the 'Remain' vote, but I'm not really sure what strategy is going to work in the current environment," said artist Claire Crawford, a Lib Dem supporter who voted to stay in the EU.

-"Theresa May feels strong, so she's calling a vote to capitalize on the weakness of others.
+"Theresa May feels strong, so she's calling a vote to capitalise on the weakness of others.
 It's a bad time for the Liberal Democrats as well as the rest."
+(Writing by Michael Holden; editing by Guy Faulconbridge and Peter Graff)